Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Interplay between free-streaming and nuclear geometry

+Lastly, the free-streaming time has no significant effect on these ratios of eccentricities.
+This is indicated more clearly by the right column of Figure \ref{fig:eps2}: eccentricies of a configuration $i=1-5$ relative to that of configuration 6 initially and after free-streaming are changed by at most 1$\%$, and less in central collisions.

-Figure \ref{fig:eps3} shows the triangularity as a function of the total initial energy for different choices of the free-streaming time.
-By comparing the different nuclear configurations it is possible to verify that this quantity is mainly affected by the octupole deformation (as expected) and the nuclear diffuseness.
-The effects are noticeable in central collisions, where the nucleus overlap more and their nuclear geometry becomes increasingly important.
-Other details such as the nuclear radius, triaxiality and quadrupole deformation do not affect this quantity.
-Free-streaming showed large effects when comparing the ``full $^{96}_{44}$Ru'' (cases 1 and 2) with the ``full $^{96}_{44}$Zr'' (see right panel of Fig.~\ref{fig:eps3}).
-The difference is of almost 1\%, compatible with error bars in the experiment.
-The other cases showed no relevant differences with our available statistics.
-Cases 1 and 2, the ones where $\beta_3 = 0$, show a larger splitting with the free-streaming time.
-Therefore, the modelling and duration of the prethermalization phase will play a role in a detailed determination of the octopole deformation.
+Figure \ref{fig:eps3} shows the triangularity as a function of the total initial energy $E$ for different choices of the free-streaming times.
+On the left, by comparing the different nuclear configurations it is possible to verify that this quantity is mainly affected by the octupole deformation $\beta_3$ (as expected) and the diffuseness.
+The effect is more prominent in central collisions, where the nucleus overlap more and their nuclear geometry becomes increasingly important.
+Other details such as the nuclear radius, triaxiality, and quadrupole deformation do not affect this quantity.
+From the right hand side, it can be seen that free-streaming has larger effects for triangularity than for ellipticity for configurations 1 and 2 (divided by that of configuration 6): there is a larger splitting for the two different free-streaming times, almost 1\% for most centralities, which is comparable with the error bars in experimental triangular flow ratios.
+For configurations 3--5, the effect is a little less pronounced.
+In any case, the modeling and duration of the pre-thermalization stage may play a role in a very precise determination of the octopole deformation.

-Figure \ref{fig:epsn} shows higher order eccentricities as a function of the total initial energy and different free-streaming times.
-The results show a dependence on the diffuseness parameter of the order of 2\%-5\%.
-In line with results obtained for triangularity, we observe progressively larger splitting between the results with different free-streaming times.
-We attribute this to the capability of these higher-order eccentricities to resolve finer details of the transverse energy profile, which are strongly smoothed for larger free-streaming times.
+Figure \ref{fig:eps4} shows a higher-order eccentricity, $\varepsilon_4$, as function of the total initial energy $E$ for different free-streaming times.
+When going from configuration 4 to configuration 5, for central collisions, the dependence on the diffuseness parameter is 3\% for central collisions and larger for non central ones.
+In line with results obtained for triangularity, a progressively larger splitting between the results with different free-streaming times is observed.